 This course explores calls for Social Justice in France from the 18th to the 21st centuries, and how these articulated themselves through various cultural avenues: literary, political, philosophical, journalistic, and in the visual and musical arts.
 The course focuses on four main issues: capital punishment, the French Resistance during the Nazi Occupation, feminism in modern France, French hip-hop and the questions it raises about race, immigration and segregation in contemporary France.
-Students will become familiar with the Enlightenment and the values of "Liberty, Equality, Fraternity" very much at the core of the French Revolution.
-They will also become engaged with various critiques of these values for not being as universal as they proclaim, and for "failing" to prevent subsequent injustices.
+Students become familiar with the Enlightenment and the values of "Liberty, Equality, Fraternity" very much at the core of the French Revolution.
+They also become engaged with various critiques of these values for not being as universal as they proclaim, and for "failing" to prevent subsequent injustices.
 Taught in English.
-Satisfies a French Studies Minor requirement.
 Fulfills Cultural Diversity requirement.
 Fulfills Culture and Language requirement.